THE SEASON OF GIVING

 Christmas is almost upon us and we’re officially in shopping mode.
 Our lists have been made, we’ve checked them twice and we’re on the look out for the perfect gifts for loved ones.
 But, has your child’s teacher made the ‘nice’ list?
 To gift or not to gift?
 That is the question.

 I’m a secondary school teacher.
 Secondary school teachers don’t generally receive Christmas gifts from parents or students.
-If you’ve absoutely nailed it in the first term and inspired in Dead Poets Society proportions, then maybe – just maybe – you’ll get a Twix and a handmade card fashioned from the middle page of a copybook and signed by the 70% of the class that doesn’t want to hurt you or key your car.
+If you’ve absoutely nailed it in the first term – and inspired in Dead Poets Society proportions – then maybe, just maybe, you’ll get a Twix and a handmade card fashioned from the middle page of a copybook, signed by the 60% of the class that doesn’t want to hurt you or key your car.